Trump's remarks on disinfectants left even close aides shocked

 “The forecasts are bad,” one person familiar with the president’s briefings said.

-At Thursday’s briefing, after Bryan, the homeland undersecretary, wrapped a presentation of initial findings into how heat and sunlight may affect the virus, the president took to the lectern to offer his own take on the science.
+At Thursday’s briefing, after Bryan, the homeland security undersecretary, finished a presentation of initial findings into how heat and sunlight may affect the virus, the president took to the lectern to offer his own take on the science.

 “Supposing we hit the body with a tremendous, whether it's ultraviolet or just a very powerful light, and I think you said that hasn't been checked but you’re going to test it,” Trump said, referring back to Bryan, and looking to his right for approval from the task force coordinator, Dr. Deborah Birx.